Balsamic Glaze Recipe

 There’s nothing like the smell of a big pot of vinegar boiling away on the stove to wake you up at 5 in the morning (which is when I had to report to some classes).

-Over the past few years, I’ve noticed various brands of pre-made balsamic glazes make their way onto grocery store shelves.
+Over the past few years, I’ve noticed various brands of pre-made glazes make their way onto grocery store shelves.

 Brands must have figured out that home chefs wanted to use this ingredient, but were perhaps too intimidated to make it themselves.

-But, just like my creamy feta dressing and balsamic steak marinade, if you have a few extra minutes and a few simple ingredients, it really is so easy to make it yourself at home.
+I admit, I’ve even bought the pre-made stuff myself from time to time, but if you have a few extra minutes and a few simple ingredients, it really is so easy to make it yourself at home.

 - balsamic vinegar – it goes without saying that this is the key ingredient!
 Because you’ll be reducing the vinegar to half of its original volume, that means the flavor will concentrate, too.
 Which means you’ll want to start with a nice mid-range vinegar.
 Doesn’t need to be super high end, but it’s also not the time to use the really cheap bargain stuff, either.
 Eataly has a lot of good information on how to buy balsamic vinegar.